iamdcj/javascripts/src/types/composite/object/README.md

 The above object is made-up of three members; two of which contain related data, and a third member which contains a function which logs information from within the object.

-*Objects can contain any valid JS datatype as a member value*
+*Objects can contain any valid JS datatype as a member value.*

 #### Methods
 An object method is a function with is stored as the value for a property on the object;